chaijs/chai/README.md

 ## Installation

-Chai is available for both node.js server-side and the browser.
+Chai is available for both node.js and the browser using any test framework you like.

 ### Node.js